 Price: Says it's free but it's actually $9.95 plus $250 for upsells.

 Cons: Just another rehashed scam, not upfront about the cost, fake countdown timer, tons of negative reviews, disclaimer proves sales spiel fake.

 Verdict: Lottery Secrets is an outright scam just like Richard's other lottery books and courses.
 There's no way you can increase your chances with a game like lotto.

-The hyped-up sales video shows you pictures of mansions and super cars while promising to help you increase your odds of winning the lottery up to 50 times.
+The hyped-up sales video shows you pictures of mansions and supercars while promising to help you 50x your chances of winning the lottery.

-Yet in their very own disclaimer, they admit that Richard’s Lottery Secrets is for ‘entertainment purposes only’ and that ‘typical results equals zero’, meaning this product does absolutely nothing to get you closer to hitting the jackpot.
+Yet they admit in their very own disclaimer that Richard's Lottery Secrets is for ‘entertainment purposes only' and ‘typical results equals zero' meaning this product does absolutely nothing to get you closer to hitting the jackpot.